The All-Scotland Personal Injury Court recently considered these issues in the case of Neil Robertson v Esure Insurance Limited.

 The Defender stated that all pursuers potentially face challenges to their credibility and that Robertson's future career prospects would be more likely to depend on his performance during his traineeship that anything arising from the result of this case.

-Conflict in acting for injured party and Credit Hire Company?
+Conflict in acting for the injured party and Credit Hire Company?

 The Pursuer's agents were instructed by the Pursuer, but also the credit hire company.
 It was said that there were evidential difficulties arising in advising on settlement when a global settlement figure was put forward since it would require to be divided between the Pursuer's compensation and that due to the credit hire company.
 It was claimed that Counsel would be seen as independent when it came to considering any settlement offer.